10 Santa Fe Museums to Visit

 People visit Santa Fe for a variety of reasons, not least of which is the incredible natural beauty found in northern New Mexico.
 As beautiful as it is outdoors, you'll find just as much waiting for you indoors at the incredible variety of Santa Fe museums.

 Santa Fe truly is a city like no other, filled with undeniable charm, plenty of rich arts and cultural attractions, an award-winning foodie paradise, and an eclectic and diverse range of experiences that never cease to amaze.
-It's long been a cultural and artistic hub in the southwest, with influences from Native American Tribes, Nations, and Pueblos, through its days as a Spanish colony in the 1600s, and into the modern era.
+It's long been a cultural and artistic hub in the Southwest, with influences from Native American Tribes, Nations, and Pueblos, through its days as a Spanish colony in the 1600s, and into the modern era.

 In 2005, Santa Fe was named a Unesco Creative City, which is reflective of the creativity that flows in this part of the world.
 Artists first began to migrate to the city in the 1800s, often coming for the natural beauty and unique blend of culture.
 Santa Fe's establishment as a powerhouse in the artistic world was cemented in 1917 with the establishment of one of the most significant Santa Fe museums, the New Mexico Museum of Art.

 Today, the city is home to an incredible array of Santa Fe museums, 250+ art galleries, and some truly incredible art markets and festivals.
-Whether you're new to the world of art or an avid enthusiast, Santa Fe is an absolutely "must."
+Whether you're new to the world of art or an avid enthusiast, Santa Fe is an absolute "must."
 There are multiple exceptional Select Registry Santa Fe Bed and Breakfasts located in the heart of the city, too.
 Here, you'll be free to embrace the true artistic roots of the city, while experiencing the very best of northern New Mexico.

 Come visit the Best Santa Fe Museums With us in 2021!